mitsuba-renderer/enoki/docs/basics.rst

     store(mem, f3);                    /* if known that 'mem' is aligned */
     store_unaligned(mem, f3)           /* otherwise */

+Note that :cpp:func:`load` and :cpp:func:`load_unaligned` require the target type as a template parameter, while the stores do not, since it can be inferred from the provided value.

-Scatter and gather operations are also supported:
+Scatter and gather operations are also supported using a similar pattern:

 .. code-block:: cpp